2022 United States House of Representatives elections in Michigan: District 7

 The 7th district is based around the Lansing–East Lansing metropolitan area, but also includes Livingston County and a small part of Oakland County.
-Due to redistricting, the incumbent is Democrat Elissa Slotkin of the 8th congressional district, who was re-elected with 50.9% of the vote in 2020.
+Due to redistricting, the incumbent was Democrat Elissa Slotkin of the 8th congressional district, who was re-elected with 50.9% of the vote in 2020.

 In 2018, total campaign spending for the seat won by Slotkin drew the highest amount for a U.S. House seat in Michigan's history.
 In October 2022, the Slotkin–Barrett race was the most expensive House race nationwide.
-Slotkin was re-elected.
+The winner was Elissa Slotkin.